therealbnut/swift-evolution/proposals/NNNN-explicit-ownership-type-attribute.md

 ### Objective-C

-Classes defined in Objective-C could cause the checks to fail.
-Objective-C classes and protocols could get compatible annotations.
-Objective-C could also get similar verification, although similar to nullability annotations it's unlikely to be strongly enforced.
+Classes defined in Objective-C could cause a loss of robustness.
+This could be fixed if Objective-C classes and protocols have compatible annotations.
+Objective-C could also get ownership verification, although similar to nullability annotations it's unlikely to be strongly enforced.

 ## Impact on existing code